What about me?

 Most employees indicate they were asked to wear multiple hats, work in negative environments, take direction from less-than-encouraging bosses, and realize they are likely picking up the slack for another incompetent employee.

-The key is to understand how a employee views engagement as well as how it impacts the competencies a manager needs.
-Employees have active minds, therefore one issue impacts the other.
+The key is to understand how an employee views engagement as well as how it impacts the competencies a manager needs.
+Employees have active minds; therefore, one issue impacts the other.
 Motivation initiates competency development, which is apparently in short supply, according to our respondents.

 Employees are no different than other employees in their desire for personal growth.
 They see future success best when there is engagement with you and their position in the organization.
 They want to know their efforts will result in opportunity.
 When the incentives that mean the most are missing, morale and performance suffers.

-As a manager, you can motivate your employees by showing them how they can develop opportunity for the future – their future.
+As a manager, you can motivate your employees by showing them how they can develop an opportunity for the future of their future.
 Understanding their needs will provide you with the departmental skills the organization needs to thrive.

 Conversely, a lack of employee engagement will inhibit your department’s success.
 Recent studies prove that if you engage your employees, you will end up with a happier, more content employee, as well as one that contributes a significant ROI.
 Here are just a few examples:

-Engaged employees are more profitable, more customer focused, safer, and more likely to withstand temptations to leave.
+Engaged employees are more profitable, more customer-focused, safer, and more likely to withstand temptations to leave.
 Many have long suspected the connection between an employee’s level of engagement and the level and quality of his or her performance.
-Or research has laid the matter to rest.” - Gallup, 2009
+Our research has laid the matter to rest. – Gallup, 2009

-As a marketing manager, the unwritten part of your job description is to develop those you manage.
+For marketing managers, an unwritten part of your job description is to develop those you manage.
 Rarely will you find this aspect in writing, but it remains the difference between managing and leading.
 Managers most often focus on tasks, while leaders inspire employees to achieve and improve.